You may wish to exchange your old annuity or life insurance policy for a new one for any number of reasons.

 You may not, however, transfer any gains from an annuity account to a life insurance policy without first paying taxes on the deferred gains in the non-qualified annuity.

-If you are unsatisfied with your life insurance policy, it may be advantageous to transfer the cash value to a single premium policy rather than to an annuity account.
+If you are dissatisfied with your life insurance policy, it may be advantageous to transfer the cash value to a single premium policy rather than to an annuity account.
 If you desire safety and predictability, a single premium whole or indexed life insurance contract can be a good alternative to a variable life policy.
 Both indexed and whole life policies will earn interest and can increase in value each year based on the performance of the policy.

 Request Assistance, Quotes And Illustrations